Payroll deductions: A guide for small businesses

 Post-tax deductions

-Hence, as the description states, post-tax deductions are deductions taken from an employee’s pay after taxes are calculated and withheld.
+Hence, as the term implies, post-tax deductions are deductions taken from an employee’s pay after taxes are calculated and withheld.
 These may include:

 Factoring in payroll deductions is a part of the overall calculation of payroll, a task that you’ll run each pay period.
 To understand that full picture, check out our post on payroll taxes.